-The organiser must arrange a practice event on the proposed site one year before the Category 1 event and as close to the proposed championship dates as is practical.
-CIVL shall appoint a steward to attend the practice event to provide advice to the organiser and to report on any organisational or site modifications required.
+The Competition Organiser must arrange a practice event on the proposed site one year before the Category 1 event and as close to the proposed Championship dates as is practical.
+CIVL shall appoint a Steward to attend the practice event to provide advice to the organiser and to report on any organisational or site modifications required.
 If the practice event cannot take place for any reason the Category 1 event shall be cancelled.

-Organisers of all practice events (including Pre-WAG) are to apply for Category 2 status for these events (Chapt 4).
+Competition Organisers of all practice events (including Pre-WAG) are to apply for Category 2 status for these events (Chapter 4).